 Program Philosophy and Goals

-What are the goals of the Race and Ethnic Studies program?
+What are the goals of the Race and Ethnic Studies (REST) program?

 Race and Ethnic studies programs across the United States grew out of student activism for social justice and racial equality in the 1960's.
-Since then, race and ethnic studies has developed into an important scholarly field that seeks to understand the complex relations between groups defined as "different" from one another socially, politically, culturally and economically.
-We analyze the inequalities that result from racism and seek to turn theoretical and empirical analyses into actions for social change.
+Since then, race and ethnic studies has developed into an important scholarly field that seeks to understand the rich diversity of communities and cultures in America, the inequalities that result from racism, and our struggles to achieve racial and social justice.

-The REST Program at University of Redlands is grounded on three core philosophical commitments:
+The REST Program is grounded on three core philosophical commitments:

-- We engage students in exploring race and ethnicity in the world around them so that students can understand their own role in creating social change and racial justice.
+- We engage students in exploring race and ethnicity in the world around them, and in their own lives so that students can understand their own role in creating social change and racial justice.

-Students who major or minor in Race and Ethnic Studies will be learn to:
+Students who major or minor in Race and Ethnic Studies will learn to:

 - Demonstrate an understanding of how racism has been embedded in social structures and institutions and how these structures affect people’s everyday lives;